teholm/amazon-guardduty-hands-on/README.md

 2. Click on the rule that Alice configured for this particular finding (**GuardDuty-Event-IAM-MaliciousIPCaller**).
 3. Under the **Targets** section, you will see a rule for an SNS Topic.
 Turns out Alice did not set up a Lambda function to remediate this threat because the decision by the security team was to manually investigate and remediate this particular type of finding.

 > Since GuardDuty integrates with CloudWatch Events you have the flexibility to put in place full or partial automated remediation workflows.
 These could be custom Lambda Functions that you build out or maybe even [partner](https://aws.amazon.com/guardduty/resources/partners/) solutions.
-For some finding types you may also choose to just have notification workflows and require manual remediation steps.
-It's important that as you design these workflows you evaluate the workloads running in your environments to see what effects a remediation could have.
+You can also configure other AWS Resources as targets in your CloudWatch Event Rules such as SSM Run Commands or Step Functions state machines.
+For some finding types you may choose to have only notification workflows and require manual remediation steps.
+As you design these workflows it is important to evaluate the workloads running in your environments to see what effects a remediation could have.

 ### Manually Remediate the Finding